shuding/react-wrap-balancer/README.md

 npm i react-wrap-balancer
 ```

-And wrap any text with it:
+And wrap text content with it:

 ```jsx
 import Balancer from 'react-wrap-balancer'